shivamAgarwal1771/docs/README.md

     // Effect to set initial values when the component mounts useEffect(() => {
-        // Set the 'code' field to a random 5-digit code if not already set if (!metadata?.code) {
+        // Check if 'code' is not set yet and assign a random 5-digit code if (!metadata?.code) {
-            handleInput('code', generateRandomCode().toString());
-        }
+            const randomCode = generateRandomCode().toString();
+            handleInput('code', randomCode); // Update the 'code' field }

-        // Set the 'channel' to 'Voice' if not already set if (!metadata?.channel) {
+        // Check if 'channel' is not set yet and assign 'Voice' if (!metadata?.channel) {
-            handleInput('channel', 'Voice');
+            handleInput('channel', 'Voice'); // Set default channel to 'Voice' }
-        }
-    }, [metadata, handleInput]); // Only run on mount or if metadata/handleInput changes
+    }, [metadata, handleInput]); // Only run when metadata or handleInput changes

     return (
         <div className="agent-details-container align-column">